“Deception may give us what we want for the present, but it will always take it away in the end.” –Rachel Hawthorne

 For the same forty years–and only a few miles apart–the baby girl was raised to believe she was the biological child of the couple who adopted her.
 Until 2017, when an unexpected result on an Ancestry DNA test shattered their web of lies.

 PREGNANCY – 1976

 In spring 1976, a young woman named Hollie discovered that she was pregnant.
 At the time of the pregnancy, Hollie and her boyfriend, Rick, were teenagers in high school.
-Despite Hollie’s desire to raise her baby, later in the pregnancy her parents made the final decision that her baby would be placed for adoption, primarily due to their young ages.
+Despite Hollie’s desire to raise her baby, her parents made the final decision that her baby would be placed for adoption, primarily due to their young ages.
 However, the decision to place the baby for adoption was not made entirely of their own free will.

 Throughout the last months of the pregnancy, and immediately following delivery, the doctor caring for Hollie offered his advice–heavily slanted towards adoption–and pledged to help the family during their time of distress.

-The reality was that the doctor had an agreement with a local attorney who was hoping to arrange newborn adoptions on the side, despite this being an illegal practice in the State of New Jersey.
+The reality was that the doctor had an agreement with a local attorney who was arranging newborn adoptions on the side, despite this being an illegal practice in the State of New Jersey.
 The doctor’s role was to convince the young mother (and more importantly, her parents since she was a minor) that adoption was their only option; then refer them directly to the attorney for placement.
 At the time, and being under great distress, Hollie and her parents were completely unaware of these details, or that they were being targeted.

 EARLY 1976: BEFORE THE PREGNANCY

 About eleven months prior to Michelle’s birth, a married couple met with the attorney that had this agreement with Hollie’s doctor.
 This couple (Michelle’s future adoptive parents) wanted to adopt a healthy, white newborn without the hassles and wait times associated with legal adoptions.